 Portrait

 Mr. Karol is currently a member of the Board of Advisors of The Walter Group.
 He has also served as Chairman of the Board at Mooney Aircraft Company, Director and Chairman of the Audit Committee at StockerYale, and as a Director for Jeepers!
 Inc., Intelligent Energy Limited, Inter-Tel Corp., Superior Tubes, and Fine Tubes.

 Mr. Karol is currently a member of the Young President’s Organization-Gold and has served as a member of the leadership team for this organization.
-During this time, Mr. Karol served on the International Board of Directors (1991—2001), Chairman of Strategic Planning (1993—1996), and as International President (1998—1999).
-He is currently a trustee of Tufts University and is Chairman of the Committee on Trustees.
+During this time, Mr. Karol served on the International Board of Directors (1991−2001), Chairman of Strategic Planning (1993−1996), and as International President (1998−1999).
+He is currently on the board and the executive committee of Chief Executives Organization, where he serves as International Vice President of Education.
+He is currently a trustee of Tufts University and is Chairman of the Committee on Trusteeship.
 He received the 2009 Tufts Distinguished Service Award.
-He is also past Chairman of the Board of Trustees of Vermont Academy, and a Director Emeritus at the National Brain Tumor Society.
+He is also past Chairman of the Board of Trustees of Vermont Academy and a recipient of the Condit Cup award.
+He is a Director Emeritus at the National Brain Tumor Society.
 In addition, he is a co-founder and President of the Herbert M. Karol Cancer Foundation.
 He formerly served as a member of the Board of Overseers of the Boston Symphony Orchestra, and he is a Trustee Emeritus of the Boston Ballet.

+Portrait